Monument Valley, Utah, United States Guide

 Airport

-The closest major airport to Monument Valley is Flagstaff Pulliam Airport (FLG) in Flagstaff, Arizona, approximately 170 miles (274 kilometers) away.
-Another option is Page Municipal Airport (PGA) in Page, Arizona, which is closer at about 125 miles (201 kilometers) but offers fewer flight options.
-From either airport, the most convenient way to reach Monument Valley is by renting a car.
-Shuttle services may be available, but they are less common and require advance booking.
+The closest major airport to Monument Valley is Flagstaff Pulliam Airport (FLG) in Flagstaff, Arizona, approximately 170 miles (274 km) away.
+Another option is Page Municipal Airport (PGA) in Page, Arizona, about 125 miles (201 km) away, but it has fewer flight options.
+From either airport, you will need to rent a car to drive to Monument Valley.
+There are no public transportation options from these airports to the park.

 Attractions